PerfectRec/tts-summarizer/README.md

 ## Architecture

-We are using `S3`
+We are using

+- `fastify` as our primary Node framework.
+- `AWS S3`
-- to store the user uploaded files
+  - to store the user uploaded files.
-- to store the AI generated audio files
+  - to store the AI generated audio files.
-- to store the user interaction memory
+  - to store the user interaction memory.
+- `AWS Polly` to convert generated text to audio.
+- `Anthropic` to generate the summries.